-The 2025–26 season showcases Elio’s expanding artistic reach, marked by new company debuts and an enduring passion for collaborating with emerging artists.
-This fall, Elio traveled to Berlin to pursue six weeks of intensive German language study at the Goethe-Institut, supported by a career grant from the Merola Opera Program.
-In November & December, Elio joins the San Francisco Conservatory of Music as a Guest Stage Director of Graduate Opera Workshop.
-From January through March, Elio will be in residence with Palm Beach Opera as the Assistant Director of La bohème, The Pearl Fishers, and Rigoletto.
-They will also work with the PBO Resident Artists as a Dramatic Coach, and will be the Stage Director for their Resident Artist Cabaret with Craig Terry.
-In April, Elio makes their Austin Opera debut as the Assistant Director of La bohème.
+In the 2025-26 season, Elio traveled to Berlin to pursue six weeks of intensive German language study at the Goethe-Institut, supported by a career grant from the Merola Opera Program.
+In November & December, Elio joined the San Francisco Conservatory of Music as Guest Stage Director for Graduate Opera Workshop.
+From January through March, Elio was in residence with Palm Beach Opera as the Assistant Director of La bohème, The Pearl Fishers, and Rigoletto.
+They also worked with the PBO Resident Artists as a Dramatic Coach, and were the Stage Director for their Resident Artist Cabaret with Craig Terry.
+In April, Elio made their Austin Opera debut as the Assistant Director of La bohème.
+In the summer, Elio joined Opera Saratoga as a Festival Artist, where they directed the Family Show and assisted Mary Birnbaum on My Fair Lady.

 Elio is a queer and nonbinary artist who proudly advocates for plurality, inclusion, and innovation throughout the creative process.
 Elio was born and raised in San Francisco, where they were a member of the San Francisco Boys Chorus and attended the Ruth Asawa School of the Arts.
 They trained as a singer at Northwestern University and the Chautauqua Institution, and hold a master’s degree in opera directing from the Butler Opera Center at UT Austin.
 An award-winning composer of music for the voice, their music has been performed by ensembles including Chanticleer and the Madison Choral Project.
 Their work as a projection designer has been featured on stages and concert halls across the country, including Rice University, Wolf Trap Opera, Binghamton University, and the Salina Symphony.